Instant Pot Thai Chicken Thighs; it’s what’s for dinner

 Pro Cooking Tip:

-To get nicely browned chicken thighs, transfer the cooked chicken thighs to a large, rimmed baking sheet lined with aluminum foil after cooking.
+To get nicely browned chicken thighs, transfer the cooked chicken thighs to a large, rimmed baking sheet lined with aluminium foil after cooking.
 Brush each side generously with the peanut sauce and place under a broiler set to high for 2-3 minutes or until nicely browned.
 Watch carefully so they don’t burn.

 - Prep time: 10 minutes